Best Film for the Canon EOS Rebel S

 - Pharmacy or Big Box Store

-The least complicated method and the method I would suggest using if you are just getting started shooting film is to mail off your film to a photo lab to be developed and scanned.
-If you regularly shoot film, this could be a disadvantage since it can get pricey.
+The least complicated option and the method I suggest using if you are just starting to shoot film is to mail your film to a photo lab to be developed and scanned.
+If you consistently shoot film, this can be a downside due to the fact that it can get really expensive.

-So long as you’re going through a medium to high-volume of film, there are a couple of activities that can be done to greatly reduce your expenses.
+So long as you’re going through a moderate to high volume of film, there are a couple of things that you can do to help reduce your costs.

 Bulk Loading Film

-Investing in a roll of 100' of film and loading it into canisters by hand is considered one of the common ways to lower your costs.
+Ordering a bulk roll of 100 feet of film and manually loading in into canisters by hand is one of the leading ways to reduce costs.

-Keep in mind that you are only going to find bulk rolls of black and white film.
-This is due to the fact black & white film is less difficult and cheaper to develop at home.
+Be aware that you’re limited to bulk rolls of black and white film.
+This is in part because black & white film is a lot easier and more affordable to develop yourself.

 Home Developing and Scanning

-Black & white film is by far the simplest to develop at home.
-Chemical temperature and development times are not as imperative to do correctly with black & white films as time and temperatures are for transparency or color negative.
+Black and white film is much less difficult to process at home.
+Developer temperature and time are not as critical to get correct with black & white film as time and temperatures are for transparency or color negative.